History of CSH

 Collections and researches in CSH

+version.
 Based on the analysis of data information system, till up to October 2015, CSH collected a total of 71,569 recorded numbers of specimens, which collated into the database, mounting more than 95,000 specimens.
-Up to 79,489 copies have been
+Up to 79,489

 , collected from West Tianmu Mountain Nature Reserve.

 2005-2009 is the plant introduction period of Shanghai Chenshan Botanical Garden, during the time of preparation.
 The specimens collected primarily as voucher specimens of introductions, peaked in 2007 (1,128 pieces, 3,666

 copies), then declined rapidly.
 In 2009, specimen collecting almost interrupted.
 After official opening of Chenshan Botanical Garden, along with restructuring and cooperating with taxonomic research group, the amount of specimens

 collecting in herbarium was sharp rising, 233 pieces in 2010,then 21,011 pieces in 2011 (a nearly one hundred times increasing).
 These specimens mainly come from the Flora of Shanghai Metropolis Project.
 In 2012, the amount basically